Chart Color Schemes

 An assessment of population growth drivers in South Turramurra reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The suburb of South Turramurra had an estimated population of 3,281 as of Feb 2026, reflecting a growth of 73 people since the 2021 Census.
-This increase represents a 2.3% rise from the previous figure of 3,208 residents.
-The current resident population estimate of 3,270 is based on AreaSearch's analysis of the latest ERP data release by the ABS in June 2024 and subsequent address validation since the Census date.
-This results in a population density ratio of 1,072 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-South Turramurra's growth rate of 2.3% since the census is within 2.0 percentage points of the SA3 area's growth rate of 4.3%, indicating strong growth fundamentals for the suburb.
-Overseas migration was the primary driver behind this population increase.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of South Turramurra's population is estimated at around 3,281 as of Feb 2026.
+This reflects an increase of 73 people (2.3%) since the 2021 Census, which reported a population of 3,208 people.
+The change is inferred from the resident population of 3,270, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 1,072 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+South Turramurra's 2.3% growth since census positions it within 2.0 percentage points of the SA3 area (4.3%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

 Frequently Asked Questions - Population